ibm-cloud-docs/openwhisk/openwhisk_packages.md

   Notice that the output uses the `name` and `place` parameters that were passed to the action.

-## Creating and using package bindings
+## Create and use package bindings
 {: #openwhisk_package_bind}

 Although you can use the entities in a package directly, you might find yourself passing the same parameters to the action every time.
-You can avoid this by binding to a package and specifying default parameters.
-These parameters are inherited by the actions in the package.
+You can simplify the process by binding to a package and specifying default parameters, which are inherited by the actions in the package.

 For example, in the `/whisk.system/cloudant` package, you can set default `username`, `password`, and `dbname` values in a package binding and these values are automatically passed to any actions in the package.